alyssa-norrenberns/motherboard-tutorial/README.md

 **Target Audience**: This tutorial is meant for someone with limited or zero knowledge about computer hardware.

+## Table of Contents

+create links to section headings / subheadings
+What is a motherboard?
+1.

 ## What is a motherboard?

 ![Dell Precision T3600 System Motherboard](https://upload.wikimedia.org/wikipedia/commons/b/b7/Computer-motherboard.jpg "Motherboard")